 Our business model is focused on building relationships with large fleet customers.
 To date, we have engaged in limited marketing activities and we have no binding purchase orders or commitments from customers.
-The previously-reported non-binding pre-orders that we have signed and other indications of interest that we have received, do not require customer deposits and may not be converted into binding orders or sales.
+The previously-reported non-binding pre-orders that we have signed do not require customer deposits and may not be converted into binding orders or sales.
 We have also engaged in discussions with fleet managers and other organizations that have indicated interest from their customers or stakeholders in the Endurance.
-Until the time that the Endurance's design and development is complete and tested and the Endurance is commercially available for purchase, and until we are able to scale up our marketing function to support sales, there will be uncertainty as to customer demand for the Endurance.
+Until the time that the Endurance's design and development is complete and tested, we intend to have our beta vehicles available for demonstration to potential customers and until the Endurance is commercially available for purchase, and until we are able to scale up our marketing function to support sales, there will be uncertainty as to customer demand for the Endurance.
 The potentially long wait from the time a non-binding pre-order is made or other indication of interest is provided until the time the Endurance is delivered, and any delays beyond expected wait times, could also impact customer decisions on whether to ultimately make a purchase.
 Even if we are able to obtain binding orders, customers may limit their volume of purchases initially as they assess our vehicles and whether to make a broader transition to electric vehicles.